 Other Acute Foot Injuries

-The force and impact of an auto accident causes many types of acute foot injuries.
+The force and impact of an auto accident can cause many types of acute foot injuries.
 Feet can face danger from loose objects that can strike, puncture, or crush the toes, midfoot, or heel.
 This leads to acute injuries that include:

 - Puncture wounds